-National Biodiversity Strategies were most often mentioned as tools by Member States to support the targets of the EU Biodiversity Strategy for 2030.
+National Biodiversity Strategies were most often mentioned as tools by countries to support the targets of the EU Biodiversity Strategy for 2030.
 However, in some cases, these strategies were assessed as having some principal shortcomings, for example including no action plan (Austria) or being outdated and with insufficient monitoring and reporting (Germany).
-Slovakia mentions an Action Plan for National strategy for biodiversity protection27 as well as an operational programme 'Quality of environment'28.
+Monitoring of progress towards the objectives was noted by several countries as key to making the above outlined approaches work.
+Slovakia mentions an Action Plan for National strategy for biodiversity protection42 as well as an operational programme 'Quality of environment'43.
 Greece, too, is currently planning to update its national biodiversity strategy which will include a new 5-year Biodiversity Action Plan, aiming for alignment with the EU Biodiversity Strategy for 2030 and the CBD post-2020 Global Biodiversity Framework.
+Hungary is currently drafting a National Biodiversity Strategy to 2030 which includes the 30% target and can be achieved not only through the expansion of areas protected by national law, but also through other effective area-based conservation measures (OECMs).
+Italy pointed out that to be effective, its National Biodiversity Strategy should be closely aligned with the National Strategic Plan for CAP implementation and integration with planning instruments for water, forests, agriculture, animal husbandry, mining, electricity, etc. In Bulgaria, survey respondents pointed to a detailed ongoing analysis for assessment of the situation and needs towards reaching the protected areas targets of the EU Biodiversity Strategy for 2030.
 Survey respondents from Greece also mentioned that LIFE projects promote the implementation of aspects of both national and EU Biodiversity strategies and particularly projects with a scope that extends beyond Natura 2000 sites (e.g. Life EL Bios which is in the final revision stage, Life IP 4 Natura, Forestlife, Life SAGE).
 In addition to the National Biodiversity Strategy for 2016 - 2025, respondents from Czechia mentioned a state programme for nature and landscape protection for 2020 - 2025.
 Czech interviewees also pointed to a piece of legislation (Act.
-No 114/1992 Coll. on the Nature and Landscape Protection) which provides tools that focus on the designation of sites where natural processes are supported and the protection of valuable parts of nature outside protected areas (i.e. OECMs), which may contribute to the Trans-European Nature Network, is ensured.
+No 114/1992 Coll.
+On the Nature and Landscape Protection) which provides tools that focus on the designation of sites where natural processes are supported and the protection of valuable parts of nature outside protected areas (i.e. OECMs), which may contribute to the Trans-European Nature Network, is ensured.
 In Spain, interviewees highlight three important tools towards the strategy: (i) National Strategy for Green Infrastructure and Ecological Connectivity and Restoration; (ii) National Strategy for the Restoration of Rivers; (iii) New Strategic Plan for Natural Heritage and Biodiversity (in preparation).
 In Sweden, a national strategy for the conservation of lakes and rivers with high natural and cultural values has just been launched (see Annex II).